 Make sure you use reputable tradespeople to carry out the work; we recommend getting three quotes and taking up references where possible.
 The Buy with Confidence scheme offers details of contractors who have undergone checks by Trading Standards.
 Certain types of work require building regulations approval, or must be carried out by a contractor on a competent persons' scheme, including gas, electrics, and windows and doors.

-We offer loans of up to £10,000 to repair or improve empty properties.
-If you are intending to move into the property yourself, or let it to a tenant, or enter into a longer term leasing arrangement with a property management company, you can apply.
-To find out more, please visit the Empty Homes Assistance page.
+We offer loans of up to £20,000 to repair or improve empty properties.
+If you are intending to let it to a tenant, or enter into a longer term leasing arrangement with a property management company, you can apply.
+To find out more, please visit the Empty Homes Loan page.

 Our enforcement powers

 Where people needlessly leave homes empty and we have exhausted all options to bring the house back into use with the owner, we have a range of enforcement powers available to us:

 - compulsory purchase orders can be used to buy the property, which we will then sell or lease to a housing partner, or sell on the open market